 - Deteriorating relationships

 Other signs of addiction could include secretive behavior, lack of personal hygiene, sudden weight changes, unusual sleep patterns, anxiety, and depression.
 All of these addiction concerns

-The Treatment of an Addiction
+Treatment for an Addiction

 Short-Term and Long-Term Treatment

 Just as an addiction comes in multiple stages, so will the treatment.
-For more severe addictions, a detox period is often necessary in order for the body to flush out the toxins and rebalance natural chemicals and hormones.
-This step should always be overseen by detox professionals in a safe and comfortable environment in order to minimize withdrawal effects such as nausea, violent behavior, suicidal thoughts, vomiting, and hallucinations.
+For more severe addictions, a detox period is often necessary for the body to flush out the toxins and rebalance natural chemicals and hormones.
+This step should always be overseen by detox professionals in a safe and comfortable environment to minimize withdrawal effects such as nausea, violent behavior, suicidal thoughts, vomiting, and hallucinations.
 After this period, it is time to consider options for long-term changes and growth.
-Rehab facilities are seen as the ideal solution for recovery as it provides a safe, nurturing, and comfortable environment with support available 24 hours a day, 7 days a week.
+Rehab facilities are seen as the ideal solution for recovery as it provides a safe, nurturing, and comfortable environment with support available 24 hours a day, seven days a week.
 There are a wide variety of options for those that are ready to break free from their addiction, and this all begins with just a single phone call.